-- 1. Sub-grantee is unable to verify client income in full - 2.
-The client has known health conditions that prohibit the installation of insulation and other weatherization materials. - 3.
-The building structure or its mechanical systems, including electrical and plumbing, are in such a state of disrepair that failure is imminent and the conditions cannot be resolved cost-effectively. - 4.
+- 1. Sub-grantee is unable to verify client income in full, when household was determined to be over income, or if residence received weatherization within the past 15 years as detailed under "previous weatherization". - 2.
+The client has known health conditions that prohibit the installation of insulation and other weatherization materials.

+- 3. The building structure or its mechanical systems, including electrical and plumbing, are in such a state of disrepair that failure is imminent and the conditions cannot be resolved cost-effectively. - 4.
 The house has sewage or other sanitary problems that would further endanger the client and weatherization installers if weatherization work were performed. - 5.
 The house has been condemned or electrical, heating, plumbing, or other equipment has been "red tagged" by local or state building officials or utilities. - 6.
 Moisture problems are so severe they cannot be resolved under existing health and safety measures and with minor repairs. - 7.
 Dangerous conditions exist due to high carbon monoxide levels in combustion appliances, and cannot be resolved under existing health and safety measures. - 8.
 The client, other household occupants or third party representatives are uncooperative, abusive, or threatening to the crew, subcontractors, auditors, inspectors, or others who must work on or visit the house. - 9.
-The extent and condition of lead-based paint in the house would create further health and safety hazards. - If determined by the energy auditor, any condition exists which may endanger the health and/or safety of the work crew or subcontractor, the work should not proceed until the condition is corrected.
+The extent and condition of lead-based paint in the house would create further health and safety hazards. - 10.
+If determined by the energy auditor, any condition exists which may endanger the health and/or safety of the work crew or subcontractor, the work should not proceed until the condition is corrected.